Essential Public Services for Expats Living in Vietnam: A Complete Support Guide

 Additional Public Services and Legal Support

-Education is often a key consideration for expat families; major cities like Ho Chi Minh City, Hanoi, and Danang offer a wide range of both international and private schools with standardized curricula, compatible with British, American, French, and International Baccalaureate programs.
-These institutions provide high-quality education in English, allowing expat children to transition smoothly into global higher education systems.
-Public schools are also an option, especially for long-term residents looking to immerse themselves with Vietnamese language & culture.
+Education is a key public service for expat families, with major cities like Ho Chi Minh City, Hanoi, and Danang offering diverse international and private schools following British, American, French, and IB programs.
+These English-based institutions ensure smooth global transitions, while public schools remain an option for long-term residents seeking deeper integration into Vietnamese language and culture.

 Conclusion